pulumi/registry/themes/default/content/registry/packages/aws-s3-replicated-bucket/installation-configuration.md

 ---
-title: AWS S3 Replicated Bucket
+title: AWS S3 Replicated Bucket Installation & Configuration
 meta_desc: Information on how to set up credentials to use the AWS S3 Replicated Bucket component.
 layout: installation
 ---